 MOST ELEGANT: Duisdale House (⭐️ 8.8)

-Surrounded by gardens and 30 acres of forest, this hilltop hotel is perfect for a relaxing retreat in nature.
-The elegant rooms boast captivating views of the surrounding mountains.
-This grand Victorian house is also filled with striking modern decor.
+Surrounded by gardens and 30 acres of forest, this elegant hilltop hotel is perfect for a relaxing retreat in nature.
+Ornate with striking modern decor, the rooms there boast captivating views of the surrounding mountains.

 5. STEIN — Where to Stay in Skye for Castles & Stargazing